-(1) It is the purpose of this rule to protect our waterways, fish and wildlife from polystyrene foam floatation that may escape from floating structures.
-It is the intent through use of appropriate encapsulation method(s) and material(s), that deterioration of polystyrene foam and resulting loss of particulate matter into waterways will be reduced or eliminated.

-(2) These rules recognize that floating structures by their very nature are unique in design and construction methods from land structures.
-Nothing in this rule is intended to conflict or displace any other relevant local, state or federal; permits, regulations, or health, life and safety codes.

-(3) The following rules shall govern the encapsulation of all submersible polystyrene devices placed on the waters of this state.

-(4) As of January 1, 1992, no person shall install a submersible polystyrene device on a dock, buoy or float unless the device is encapsulated by a protective covering or is designed to prevent the polystyrene from disintegrating into the waters of this state.
+- (1) The purpose of this rule is to protect Oregon's waterways, fish and wildlife from polystyrene foam floatation that may escape from floating structures.
+The intent of this rule is to require the use of appropriate encapsulation method(s) and material(s) that reduce or eliminate deterioration of polystyrene foam and resulting loss of particulate matter into waterways. - (2) These rules recognize that floating structures by their very nature are unique in design and construction methods from land structures.
+Nothing in this rule is intended to conflict or displace any other relevant local, state or federal; permits, regulations, or health, life and safety codes. - (3) The following rules shall govern the encapsulation of all submersible polystyrene devices placed on the waters of this state. - (4) As of January 1, 1992, no person shall install a submersible polystyrene device on a dock, buoy or float unless the device is encapsulated by a protective covering or is designed to prevent the polystyrene from disintegrating into the waters of this state.

-Stat.
-Auth.: ORS 830.110 & ORS 830.950 Stats, Implemented: ORS 830,950 Hist.: MB 4-1992, f. & cert. ef.
-3-13-92
+Hist.: MB 4-1992, f. & cert. ef.
+3-13-92; OSMB 10-2006, f.
+11-22-06, cert. ef.
+7-1-07